Whig Party (United States): Whig thought

 Despite their differences, both parties sought to portray themselves as the true protectors of an American political tradition of equality and self-government.
 Though their Democratic rivals cast them as a continuation of the Federalists, the Whig Party's ideology was rooted in the agenda proposed by Clay and other nationalist Democratic-Republican Party leaders in the aftermath of the War of 1812.
 Many of these nationalist ideas were influenced by the economic program of Federalist leader Alexander Hamilton, but after the War of 1812, they were also supported by President James Madison, one of the founders of the Democratic-Republican Party.

 Unlike their Democratic rivals, many Whigs held an aversion to party organizations that was rooted in the traditional American wariness of political parties.
 Whig opposition to parties waned after the 1830s, but many leading Whigs, including Webster and John Quincy Adams, never fully gave up their independence in favor of a party label.
 The Whigs were also deeply committed to preventing executive tyranny, which they saw as an existential threat to republican self-government.

-Whig thought was typically rooted in evangelical Christianity, as expressed in the Second Great Awakening.
-Many Whigs would argue that the Bible was the best of Western civilization.
-Whigs linked moral progress and material progress—each needed the other.
-They supported Protestant religiosity and missions while being fearful of Catholics.
-Whigs believed that a higher stage of morality would be achieved when America brought wealth and opportunity to everyone.
-Whigs would then promote voluntary associations like churches, temperance societies, and schools.
-Participating in these kinds of societies made the Whigs think that people would become more virtuous.
-The Whigs believed the rapid business expansion was good with a focus on voluntary associations, not the moral danger Democrats warned about.
-This optimism for the future (when compared with the Democrat's pessimism, seeing the rising middle class as an affront to the traditional working-class man) is what the historian Joseph W. Pearson notes as the starting difference between both the Whigs and the Democrat's economic views.
+Many Whigs—particularly in the North—were influenced by the evangelical Protestant culture of the Second Great Awakening.
+They connected material improvement with moral reform and supported voluntary associations devoted to education, temperance, missions and charitable activity.
+These commitments were neither universal nor exclusively Whig, and Protestant reform politics sometimes encouraged anti-Catholic prejudice.
+Whigs nevertheless tended to be more receptive than Democrats to government-supported schooling and to voluntary efforts intended to cultivate disciplined and socially useful citizens.

 With this high degree of focus on voluntary associations, the Whigs would place a high degree of emphasis on public schooling.
 These public schools and Colleges would promote upward social mobility, discouraging immorality and dissipation.
 One Whig, Horace Mann, played a pivotal role in establishing a public school system in Massachusetts, and most states would emulate that.